| |

 Step 6 – Decorating the Halloween Candles

-The next step is to cover our Halloween pool noodle candles with rope and glitter.
+The next step is to cover our Halloween spooky candles with rope and glitter.
 Starting at the back attach the rope to a piece of the zip ties. then wrap the rope around the zip ties until they are covered.
-Tie in the back snip and tuck in the ends, seal with hot glue.
+Tie in the back snip and tuck in the ends, and seal with hot glue.

 Repeat this for any zip ties you want to cover.
-Unfortunately I did not have black cord, so I spray painted mine
+Unfortunately, I did not have a black cord, so I spray-painted mine black.

 Painting the Pool Noodle Candles